 - Characterization of complex molecules.
-Characterization of complex molecules includes a determination of physicochemical properties, biological activity, immunochemical properties, and purity.
-Such characterization is important in the development of a generic product that is considered the same as a reference drug product, which in turn allows the generic drug developer to demonstrate such "sameness" to the FDA, which ultimately allows for interchangeability with the reference drug product.
+Complex molecule characterization includes determining physicochemical properties, biological activity, immunochemical properties, and purity.
+Such characterization is important in developing a generic product that is considered the same as a reference drug product, which in turn allows the generic drug developer to demonstrate such "sameness" to the FDA, which ultimately allows for interchangeability with the reference drug product.
 Complex drugs typically have large molecules composed of a mixture of molecules that differ very slightly from one another.
 These slight variances make such complex molecules difficult to characterize.
 We have developed analytical tools that have enabled us to characterize complex molecules in our products and product candidates.
 We believe that we have the technology to develop a variety of additional analytical tools that will enable us to characterize other complex molecules, including peptide and protein-based products. - Immunogenicity.
 The ability of an antigen to elicit immune responses is called immunogenicity.
 Unwanted immunogenicity, which is strongly linked with peptide and protein drug products, occurs when a patient mounts an undesired immune response against drug therapy.
 As a result, the FDA has signaled that they may require immunogenicity studies as part of the new pathway for biosimilars and biogenerics.
-In the past, the FDA has required these studies in connection with the approval of products with complex molecules.
+In the past, the FDA has required these studies to approve products with complex molecules.
 We have gained expertise in immunogenicity by performing immunogenicity studies in connection with the FDA approval process for our enoxaparin product.
-We believe that our experience in conducting these complex immunogenicity studies will be of primary importance in our future efforts to develop complex molecules, biosimilar, and biogeneric product candidates. - Peptide and protein product development and production.
-The development of peptide and protein drug products utilizes our characterization technology and immunogenicity studies, synthetic capabilities, as well as recombinant DNA, or rDNA, API manufacturing technology.
+We believe that our experience conducting these complex immunogenicity studies will be of primary importance in our future efforts to develop complex molecules, biosimilar, and biogeneric product candidates. - Peptide and protein product development and production.
+The development of peptide and protein drug products utilizes our characterization technology and immunogenicity studies, synthetic capabilities, recombinant DNA, or rDNA, and API manufacturing technology.
 We have experience using rDNA manufacturing technology, including the genetic engineering of host cells, fermentation to promote cell culture growth, and isolation and purification of the desired protein from the cell culture.
 Testing is required to ensure that only the desired protein is included in the finished product through each step.
 We believe that this technology will allow us to develop protein and peptide drug products.
-In December 2020, we received the first-ever FDA approval of a generic version of Glucagon for Injection Emergency Kit.
+In December 2020, we received the first-ever FDA approval for a generic version of Glucagon for Injection Emergency Kit.
 The FDA determined our approved peptide product to be bioequivalent and therapeutically equivalent to the reference listed drug, which has rDNA origin.